stefanionescu/llm-inference-load-balancer/README.md

 # LLM Roleplay Inference API

 A production-grade API service for handling AI inference requests across multiple providers with intelligent load balancing, failover capabilities, and Redis-based rate limiting.
+Initially meant to be used in [this project](https://github.com/stefanionescu/llm-roleplay-webapp) but you can use the code for any LLM project.

 ## Table of Contents
 - [System Architecture](#system-architecture)